Student Grievances and Appeals | KCTCS

 • Two (2) full time staff

 2. Alternates.
-To ensure that the CAB can be convened in instances of absences or conflicts of interest of regular members, the College President shall name or confirm the following alternates who meet the same requirements as the regular members.
+To ensure that the CAB can be convened in instances of absences or conflicts of interest of regular members, the local College President shall name or confirm the following alternates who meet the same requirements as the regular members.

 • Two (2) students